SamuelCarriles/fhir-pogs/README.md

 >[!NOTE]
 >*When tests begin, the current tables are created and when the tests finished, database is reset.*
 ### Prerequisites
-- Ensure JSON test resources are in `resources/json/`.
+- Make sure the ZIP json examples file is extracted into `resources/json/`.
 - Requires **Clojure CLI**.
 - **Docker** and **Docker Compose**.
 ## 📈Status: In Development